Flat-bodies

 (NCBI-index: 596664)

 The Broom Flat-body (Agonopterix scopariella) is rarely seen in the Netherlands.
 This Flat-body is tied to sunny places with many broom bushes.
 On my holiday in the Vendée, where it was over 30 °C at that time, so in an ideal environment.
-The top of the wing is bright yellow-brown to cream-colored with many dark speckles.
+The top of the wing is bright yellow-brown to cream-coloured with many dark speckles.
 The wing has a black spot with a white spot right next to it, the edge of which is reddish-brown.
 In addition, a second white spot can be seen.
 The two white spots are a marker to distinguish it from the Ruddy Flat-body (Agonopterix subpropinquella).
-Near the larger black mark, towards the base, there are two slightly clearer black dots.
-The flying period is from August to April and the wingspan is 13-16mm.
+Near the more significant black mark, towards the base, are two slightly clearer black dots.
+The flying period is from August to April, and the wingspan is 13-16mm.
 Host plant: Gorse.
 Dutch name: Vale bremkaartmot.
 Frisian name:

 Flying period: